So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Jessica offered to handle backup activities because she's creative under pressure.

-That's when you know you're building good team.
-When people volunteer to help with hard parts instead of just fun parts.
+That's when you know you're building a good team.
+When people volunteer to help with the hard parts instead of just the fun parts.

 Marcus who used to hate church events?
 Asked if he could help setup next time.
 Kid who usually complains about everything wanting to be part of making it happen.